By Joshua Farnsworth

 Affordable yet quality Marking Gauges

-My new favorite affordable gauges (high quality and budget-friendly) are the Veritas Wheel Marking Gauges (pictured above).
+You can buy old marking gauges & restore them or even build a simple marking gauge out of firewood.
+But my new favorite affordable marking gauges (high quality and budget-friendly) are the Veritas Wheel Marking Gauges (pictured below).
 I really love mine.
-I originally bought the normal Veritas Wheel Marking Gauge (to replace the piece of crap from Woodcraft).
-You can buy it here: click here
+It is technically a cutting gauge since it slices rather than scratching (like the gauges with a pin).
+I originally bought the normal Veritas Wheel Marking Gauge (to replace the piece of junk that I initially bought).
+You can buy the Veritas here: click here

 It’s always nice to have at least two marking gauges so you can store multiple measurements for a project.
-My second purchase was the Veritas Dual Marking Gauge (see below):
+Again, if you’re on a budget, two are not necessary…just very convenient.
+My second new marking gauge was the Veritas Dual Marking Gauge (see below):

 It can hold two measurements simultaneously, which means that I can store 3 measurements between my two marking gauges.
-And it also works as an excellent mortise gauge!
+This is important for when you’re repeating the same measurement on multiple furniture parts (like a table or chair).
+And this dual gauge also works as an excellent mortise gauge.

 Here’s a video of the winning gauge:

 If you really want an antique wooden marking gauge and mortise gauge (for marking mortises), check out these wooden gauges on ebay.
 Just make sure they look sturdy.
 They should be very inexpensive, so it’s no big risk to buy a used one site-unseen.
 If you find a wooden marking gauge in a flea market make sure the gauge is sturdy when tightened down and that the wooden screws aren’t broken.
 Also look for wooden marking gauges that have a little flat knife striker rather than a pin point.
 A “cutting” gauge severs the wood fibers better.
 Remember, if there are two movable points on the gauges, then you’ve found a mortise gauge.
 One cutter means you’ve found a simple marking gauge.
-Buy both types.
+Buy both types if affordable.
+A mortise gauge isn’t absolutely necessary because you can always just use a single gauge for one mortise wall and then move the setting to mark the other mortise wall.

 Marking Gauge Summary